petrosmal/Data-Science-Bootcamp-Project-Interactive-Dashboard/README.md

 # Files
 The project consists of the following files:

-Temperaure_Change.pbix: The Power BI file containing the visualizations, data model, and report for the analysis. temperature_change.csv: The CSV file containing the temperature change data. co2_emissions.csv: The CSV file containing the CO2 emissions data.
+- Temperaure_Change.pbix: The Power BI file containing the visualizations, data model, and report for the analysis.
+- NoFlag.csv: The CSV file containing the temperature change data.
+- Codes.csv: The CSV file containing the codes of temperature change data.
+- CO2_Emissions_1960-2018.csv: The CSV file containing the CO2 emissions data.
-Temperaure_Change_Report: The Pdf file containing the visualizations
+- Temperaure_Change_Report: The Pdf file containing the visualizations